 The later shocks are similar.
 If only one person is available to disassemble the shock, here is how to do it.
 This can be done without damaging the paint.

-Put the shock bottom in a vise with cloth to protect the metal.
+Put the shock bottom in a vise with a cloth to protect the metal.
 Push the bottom of the upper shock cover to one side to make a small gap at the top.
 Use a small flat blade screwdriver to get in the gap.
 I usually use a screwdriver that I have rounded off the sharp edges to keep from scratching the parts.
 Sometimes I wrapped it in tape.
 Sorry, but the only shocks I currently have to photograph are these old ugly ones.

 Now, lever the cover down to get two larger flat blade screwdrivers in, one on each side.
 Protect the paint.